Generalization Bounds in the Predict-then-Optimize Framework: Predict-then-Optimize Framework

-We now describe the predict-then-optimize framework which is central to many applications of optimization in practice.
-Specifically, we assume that there is a nominal optimization problem of interest which models our downstream decision-making task.
-Furthermore, we assume that the nominal problem has a linear objective and that the decision variable $w \in \bbR^d$ and feasible region $S \subseteq \bbR^d$ are well-defined and known with certainty.
+We now formally describe the predict-then-optimize framework, which is central to many applications of machine learning for use in operations research problems.
+We are given a nominal optimization problem of interest which models a downstream decision-making task.
+We assume that the nominal problem has a linear objective and that the decision variable $w \in \bbR^d$ and feasible region $S \subseteq \bbR^d$ are well-defined and known with certainty.
+We assume $S$ is a nonempty, compact, and convex set.
 However, the cost vector of the objective, $c \in \bbR^d$, is not observed directly, and rather an associated feature vector $x \in \bbR^p$ is observed.
 Let $\calD$ be the underlying joint distribution of $(x, c)$ and let $\mathcal{D}_x$ be the conditional distribution of $c$ given $x$.
-Then the goal for the decision maker is to solve
+Then, the goal for the decision maker is to solve the contextual stochastic optimization problem

-The predict-then-optimize framework relies on using a prediction/estimate for $\E_{c \sim \mathcal{D}_x}[c|x]$, which we denote by $\hat{c}$, and solving the deterministic version of the optimization problem based on $\hat{c}$.
-We define $P(\hat{c})$ to be the optimization task with objective cost vector $\hat{c}$, namely
+The predict-then-optimize framework relies on using a prediction (estimate) for $\E_{c \sim \mathcal{D}_x}[c|x]$, which we denote by $\hat{c}$, and solving the deterministic version of the optimization problem based on $\hat{c}$.
+From \eqref{core}, it is clear that the linearity of the objective makes the predict-then-optimize approach viable, where as a nonlinear objective may require an alternate approach such as that developed by \cite{bertsimas2014predictive}.
+Note that knowledge of the distribution $\mathcal{D}_x$ is typically unavailable, thus necessitating a data-driven approach to solving \eqref{core}.